Nabih Berri: Early life and education

 He was born in Bo, Sierra Leone to Lebanese Shia parents on 28 January 1938.
 His father, Mustafa Berri, was a trader there.

-Berri went to school in Tebnine and Ain Ebel in southern Lebanon, then continued his education in Bint Jbeil and Jaafariya supplementary schools in southern Lebanon and later studied at the Makassed and the Ecole de la Sagesse in Beirut.
+Berri went to school in Tibnin and Ain Ebel in southern Lebanon, then continued his education in Bint Jbeil and Jaafariya supplementary schools in southern Lebanon and later studied at the Makassed and the Ecole de la Sagesse in Beirut.
 He graduated with a law degree from the Lebanese University in 1963, where he had served as the student body president, and became a lawyer at the Court of Appeals.

 Early career

 During 1963, Berri was elected as president of the National Union of Lebanese Students, and participated in student and political conferences.
 During his early career he became a lawyer at the Court of Appeals.
 In the early 1970s, he worked in Beirut as a lawyer for several companies.
+At the same time, Berri became an early follower of Iranian-born Lebanese Shia cleric and imam, Musa al-Sadr.

 Lebanese Civil War

 In 1980, Berri was elected leader of the Amal Movement, and led the resistance against the Israeli army especially in the south of Lebanon and Beqaa and the most famous battle was the battle of Khalde in 1982.

 Berri agreed to participate in the Salvation Committee, a body set up by President Elias Sarkis following the Israeli invasion.
 The committee included Bachir Gemayel, the Maronite commander of the Lebanese Forces.
 Husayn Al-Musawi considered Berri's actions "treasonous" and Amal's orientation too secular.
 In response, Musawi declared Berri a traitor, and broke from Amal to set up his own faction called the Islamic Amal.
 The movement's ranks rapidly grew to around 1,000 militants.

 Berri was the key player of the Intifada of 6 February 1984 with his ally Walid Jumblatt leader of the Progressive Socialist Party against the Lebanese sectarian government of Amin Gemayel, where officers and soldiers were called to defect from the Lebanese Army and made ground for the Taif agreement that ended the civil war.

+There are allegations that the Amal Movement, which has been led since 1980 by Nabih Berri, forced the Palestinians besieged in 1985 to resort to eating dog and cat meat.
+He is accused of being a "pillar of corruption, illicit enrichment, and the misuse of his office".

 In May 1984 Berri joined the National Unity government as minister of state for South Lebanon and reconstruction under Prime Minister Rashid Karami.
 He also served as the minister of housing and co-operatives.